hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

    cascades, tile choice, DMA overlap, and bank placement against attributed PMU measurements.

-Mapping micro-graphs are derived automatically or reproducibly from the named artifact inventory; they are not hand-designed toy operators.
-Each one must include enough neighboring operations to exercise the actual fusion and layout decision, for example `Conv -> ReLU6 -> depthwise`, a residual `Conv -> Add -> consumer`, YOLO `Conv -> Sigmoid -> Mul`, or `Concat -> head Conv`.
+Mapping micro-graphs are generated automatically or reproducibly from the named artifact inventory; they are not hand-designed toy operators.
+Each generated case records the source artifact hash, subgraph index, source operator indices, and tensor-contract fields used to reproduce it.
+It must include enough neighboring operations to exercise the actual fusion and layout decision, for example `Conv -> ReLU6 -> depthwise`, a residual `Conv -> Add -> consumer`, YOLO `Conv -> Sigmoid -> Mul`, or `Concat -> head Conv`.
 A single isolated operator is acceptable only when its full-graph behavior has no producer-consumer dependency.

 During the mapping gate:

 - Do not require the full graph to fit TCDM and do not optimize operator semantics around current SRAM pressure.
+- Do not use successful or failed full-graph compilation as a mapping test or exit criterion.
+The full artifact is read only to inventory contracts and to select/generate topology windows.
 - A conservative schedule or explicit L2 spill is acceptable for a micro-graph correctness test.
 - Do not run full-graph Verilator.
 Use compiler unit tests, host reference